The fate of local order in topologically frustrated spin chains: Local order in the ground state

 where the phase $\theta'$ is related to $\theta$, but its explicit expression is not needed.
 Since $p_n(N)-p_m(N)=\pi+O(N^{-1})$, in the denominator the correction compensates the factor $N$ and produces a nonvanishing value of the magnetization in the thermodynamic limit.
 Moreover, in the numerator it forces a slowly varying magnetization profile.
-In fact, while for neighboring sites $\sigma_j^x$ is almost perfectly staggered, over the whole chain the $1/N$ correction adds up so that the amplitude of the order parameter varies and even locally vanishes at some points.
-Thus, the one in eq.~\eqref{magnetization} is not a standard AFM order and the phase $\theta'$ ($\theta$) selects a breaking of translational symmetry (due to a ground state choice that is not an eigenstate of the translation operator).
-A nice example of this phenomenology was discussed for the quantum XY chain with two AFM interactions in~\cite{mari2020frustration}.
-There, the model exhibits a four-fold degenerate ground space, with $p_1(N)-p_2(N)=\pi+(-1)^{(N+1)/2}\pi/N$ so from \eqref{magnetization} we get approximately the magnetization $\bra{g}\sigma_j^x\ket{g}= \frac{2}{\pi} (-1)^j\cos \left( \frac{\pi}{N} j +\theta'' \right)$, which was termed {\it incommensurate antiferromagnetic order}.
+In fact, while for neighboring sites the magnetization is almost perfectly staggered, over the whole chain the $1/N$ correction adds up so that the amplitude of the order parameter varies and even locally vanishes at some points.
+Thus, the one in eq.~\eqref{magnetization} is not a standard AFM order and the phase $\theta'$ ($\theta$) allows to select the site on which the minimum of the magnetization (or the maximum) is reached.
+A nice example of this phenomenology was discussed for the quantum XY chain with two AFM interactions in~\cite{Maric2020CP}.
+There, the model exhibits a four-fold degenerate ground space, with $p_1(N)=-p_2(N)=\frac{\pi}{2}(1+\frac{1}{N}(-1)^{(N+1)/2})$ so from \eqref{magnetization} we get approximately the magnetization $\bra{g}\sigma_j^x\ket{g}= \frac{2}{\pi} (-1)^j\cos \left( \frac{\pi}{N} j +\theta'' \right)$, which was termed {\it incommensurate antiferromagnetic order}.

 Finally, we should also remark that it is possible for the ground state degeneracy to depend on the system size and that a finite order parameter can be reached only through a precise sequence of system sizes.
 This is a peculiar phenomenon in the topologically frustrated models that has no counterpart in the unfrustrated ones.